A fully flexible way to invest

 There are lots of things a company can do in the marketplace that will affect its share price.
-Some actions will move prices in a positive way while others may trigger a negative market response.
-Understanding what the common corporate actions are and what they could do to the value of your investment, means you're in a better position to respond in a way that's right for you.
+Some actions will move prices in a positive way while others may result in a negative market response.
+Understanding what the common corporate actions are, and what they could do to the value of your investment, means you could be in a better position to respond in a way that's right for you.

-There are two primary types of corporate action - mandatory and voluntary.
-A mandatory action is initiated by the company's board of directors.
+There are two main types of corporate action – mandatory and voluntary.
+A mandatory action is started by the company's board of directors.
 This could include, for example, mergers and stock splits.
 Shareholders don’t have to act on these actions but they’re affected as beneficiaries.

-In contrast, a voluntary event occurs when shareholders elect to participate in the action.
+In contrast, a voluntary event occurs when shareholders elect to take part in an action.
 Here, the company can’t act without the shareholders' response.
 Examples of voluntary actions include events such as rights issues and open offers.

 Offering shares at a discount to the market price on a stated future date gives the company time to plan how much capital might be raised through the rights issue and gives shareholders time to get the investment sum together to buy.
 The number of new shares investors can buy is determined by the number of shares they already hold.

-An open offer entitles shareholders the opportunity to purchase more ordinary shares in the company at a price normally discounted to the market share price, in proportion to their existing holding.
-Entitlements from an open offer aren’t tradable, so an open offer is only available to existing shareholders.
-An open offer gives only two options: Take up your entitlement or let it lapse.
-If you allow your entitlement to lapse, you won’t usually receive any lapsed proceeds.
+An open offer lets shareholders buy more ordinary shares in the company at a discounted price, in proportion to their existing holding.
+Entitlements from an open offer aren’t tradable, so its only available to existing shareholders.
+There will be only two options: take up your entitlement or let it lapse.
+If your entitlement lapses, you won’t usually receive any lapsed proceeds.